dmaier-couchbase/cb-workshop-dev/README.md

 * Slide 55: Added a slide regarding support of data structures
 * Slide 56: Added a slide which shows the new 5.0 UI
 * Slide 32/33: Added references to examples for FTS and the SubDocument API
-* Moved Text Search slide up to the exercise
+* Slide 34: Moved Text Search slide up to the exercise
-*
+* Slide 32: Added an extra slide to the SubDocuments exercise